Rafael Devers Player Props: Red Sox vs. Blue Jays

-On Monday, Rafael Devers (.244 on-base percentage in past 10 games, 52 points below season-long percentage) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Tuesday, Rafael Devers (hitting .162 in his past 10 games) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
 First pitch is at 7:10 PM ET.

 Rafael Devers Game Info & Props vs. the Blue Jays